-I’ve done this in the past, but in 2019, Vanguard revamped their Vanguard Charitable website and streamlined the process of donating directly from their taxable account to their donor advised fund (DAF).
+I’ve done this in the past, but recently, Vanguard revamped their Vanguard Charitable website and streamlined the process of donating directly from their taxable account to their donor advised fund (DAF).

 Why would you want to do this?

 Giving via a donor advised fund is easy and efficient.
-You only need to keep one receipt for the year (when you donate to the DAF), even if you grant to over 100 charities from it, as we did on Giving Tuesday.
+You only need to keep one receipt for the year (when you donate to the DAF), even if you grant to over 100 charities from it, as we have done annually for several years on Giving Tuesday.
 You take a tax deduction at the time you fund the DAF and donating appreciated assets (thereby eliminating the capital gains) is a cinch.

 Step 1: Link Accounts